 Many words later, she is an international award-winning journalist specialising in health, but also contributing features on education, family, science, beauty, wellbeing and life-in-general to most of the UK’s national newspapers, principally the Daily Telegraph, the Guardian and the Daily Mail.
 She has written for numerous magazines including Woman & Home and Saga, and has contributed monthly columns to titles including Geographical and education magazine School House.
 Staff positions have included Health Editor of the Daily Telegraph and Health Editor of the Daily Mail, plus Foreign Editor of the Sydney Daily Telegraph (for four years in Australia).
 Victoria Lambert’s work continues to be syndicated worldwide and has been recognised with awards including the Best Cancer Reporter Award 2011 presented by the European School of Oncology.

-She has appeared on BBC Breakfast and ITV’s This Morning, and broadcast on Radio Four’s Woman’s Hour, Radio BBC London and RTE.
+She has appeared on BBC Breakfast, ITV’s This Morning, and Sky’s Boulton and Co., and broadcast on Radio Four’s Woman’s Hour, Radio BBC London and RTE.

 A respected speaker, Victoria has presented at the International Women’s Health Forum and given talks on subjects ranging from obesity to newspaper ethics, to lighter topics such as life on a modern daily newspaper.
 She has given masterclasses on interviewing victims of trauma to students on the prestigious City University London MA journalism course, and has run a weekly newspaper course for school children.

 And she holds an (often) loudly voiced belief that the public must be vigilant to protect the NHS from further dissolution and the growing private financial and administrative involvement in public services.